 As human beings, most of us tend to seek for validation since it’s a much easier option for us to put on a “mask” on than being vulnerable and letting our true self be shown to the world.

-The good news is, this is completely OK and it’s something that we must learn to accept sooner or later, sooner being the better option.
+This is something that we must learn to accept sooner or later, sooner being the better option.

 When we come to terms that trying to get everyone to like us is a waste of precious time and effort, we can focus on and appreciate those who embrace us for our genuine selves (flaws and all) instead.

 “Don’t let the things you want, make you forget the things you have”